Section 54 of the Constitution Act, 1867: Historical British origins

-Section 54 has its origins in British constitutional principles relating to public finances.
+This provision is based historically on British constitutional principles relating to public finances.
 After the English Civil War and the passage of the Bill of Rights, it was firmly established that legislation enacted by Parliament was needed for all taxes and all appropriations of public funds.
 The English House of Commons took the lead on this point, and gradually acquired primary control over public finances.
 Bills to impose taxes or appropriate public funds from the treasury, commonly called "money bills", had to originate in the House of Commons, and the monarch could not personally impose taxes or appropriate funds.

 However, if every member of the House of Commons had an equal opportunity to introduce money bills, there would not be firm budgetary controls.
 In order to address this issue, the House of Commons passed a rule in 1713 stating that the House would not consider any money bill unless it came with a monarch's recommendation that the bill was essential for the public finances.
 The effect of the rule was to give joint control over money bills to the executive and legislative branches.
 This procedural rule is continued today as part of the Standing Orders of the British House of Commons.
 The leading authority on British parliamentary practice, Erskine May, describes the principle that public funds are not to be spent except on the initiative of the Crown as "a principle of the highest constitutional importance".